-Vietnamese Iced Coffee is a very strong coffee that is served with condensed milk.
-This intensely brewed concentrate is creamy, rich, smooth in texture and has a bold flavor.
-Here is how to make Vietnamese iced coffee recipe with and without using the Vietnamese coffee filter.
+Vietnamese Coffee is a very strong coffee that is served with condensed milk.
+This intensely brewed concentrate is creamy, rich, smooth in texture, and has a bold flavor.
+Here is how to make this coffee recipe with and without using the Vietnamese filter.

 About This Recipe

 Vietnamese Coffee is an Iced Coffee that is very popular in Vietnam and you will find many street-side shops or cafes, selling this coffee.
 Rich, flavourful, and sweet, this coffee is also called ‘Ca Phe Sua’.